 Long-read sequencing of human tissues to study allelic effects on transcriptome structure

 Dr. Dafni Glinos is a Postdoctoral Researcher in the Lappalainen lab in the New York Genome Center and Columbia University.
 She is interested in the contribution of coding and non-coding variants on the molecular mechanisms which define human traits, with a focus on diseases.
 She is leveraging allelic data from the human transcriptome to quantify variation within individuals.
 Dafni obtained her PhD at the Wellcome Sanger Institute and University of Cambridge, under the supervision of Gosia Trynka.
-Her research focused on the human gene regulatory landscape of T cells, studying the impact of non-coding variants on immune processes.
+Her research focusses on the human gene regulatory landscape of T cells, studying the impact of non-coding variants on immune processes.

-Oxford Nanopore Technologies Ltd
+Oxford Nanopore Technologies